IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/s2s.md

 ## Evaluation

 **Automatic metrics**
-- **ASR-BLEU**: the speech output will be automatically transcribed with a Chinese ASR system trained on WenetSpeech (https://github.com/wenet-e2e/wenet/blob/main/docs/pretrained_models.en.md), and then BLEU and chrF will be computed between the produced transcript and a textual human reference.
+- **ASR-BLEU**: the speech output will be automatically transcribed with a Chinese ASR system trained on [WenetSpeech](https://github.com/wenet-e2e/wenet/blob/main/docs/pretrained_models.en.md), and then BLEU and chrF will be computed between the produced transcript and a textual human reference.
-- **BLASER**: the newly proposed text-free speech-to-speech translation evaluation metric, BLASER (https://github.com/facebookresearch/stopes/tree/main/stopes/eval/blaser) will be computed between the translated speech and referenced speech.
+- **BLASER**: the newly proposed text-free speech-to-speech translation evaluation metric, [BLASER](https://github.com/facebookresearch/stopes/tree/main/stopes/eval/blaser), will be computed between the translated speech and referenced speech.

 **Human evaluation**
 - **Translation quality**: bilingual annotators will be presented with the source audio and the target audio, and give scores between 1 and 5.
 - **Output speech quality**: in addition to translation quality (capturing meaning), the quality of the speech output will also be human-evaluated along three dimensions: naturalness (voice and pronunciation), clarity of speech (understandability), and sound quality (noise and other artifacts).
 These axes are more fine-grained than the traditional overall MOS score.